apache/incubator-kie-kogito-runtimes/kogito-codegen/README.md

 This repository contains the shared (Maven Plug-In, Quarkus Extension, ...) code generation logic for Kogito: processes, rules, decisions, etc.

-- `GrafanaConfigurationWriter` is the main entry point.
+- `ApplicationGenerator` is the main entry point.
+The fluent API allows to configure its global behavior.

     ```java
     ApplicationGenerator appGen =